-That semester, I crafted my first question, which I hoped to address through the use of digital tools.
+This semester, I crafted my first question, which I hoped to address through the use of digital tools.
 That initial line of inquiry was, “What patterns are there in the locations of cults dedicated to the veneration of Christ’s Holy Blood from the twelfth to fifteenth century?”
 From the very beginning of this project, I was interested in using a map to visualize the corpus of such churches.
 I was inspired by the Mapping Gothic France project by Stephen Murray at Columbia University.
 The use of maps, images, measurements, and text seemed to be the best way to archive and explore such a large group of architectural spaces.
 I had no idea how much effort was behind the front end that is viewable today.
 I needed to begin my project somewhere else.

 My spreadsheet was the logical starting point.
 The color-coding system was not as helpful as I had hoped, and I needed to address the growing number of columns and blank cells in this early version.
 That first flat-file database was created without forethought about what information should be collected or used.
 In some cases, I neglected to record my sources, a problem which continues to haunt me.

-My first project product this semester was a new and improved “Normalized Flat- File Database” with no blanks.
+My first project product this semester was a new and improved “Normalized Flat-File Database” with no blanks.
 To eliminate blank cells, “TBD” was inserted in fields that required further research, and “Unknown” was used if there was scholarship that identified missing information on that topic.
-Though I provided for such an occurrence, it had not applied to more than two sites.
+Though I provided for such an occurrence, it has not applied to more than two sites.
 Drop down value sets were created to prevent typos.
 This way, I could search or sort with relative confidence that I would gather what was needed.

-Even though I only used Excel for the first iteration, I learned a lot about creating a digital project.
+Even though I only used Excel for the first iteration, I had already learned a lot about creating a digital project.
 These fundamental lessons were a result of the decision making process.
 Choices made about columns and their contents required engagement with matters of terminology and categorization.
 For example, I had to decide what my value sets would be, and define terms such as “blood host” or “wonder host.”
-Something had to be done with the blanks, so that I would know if the information was deleted, it was not found, or if it did not apply.
+Something had to be done with the blanks, that way I would know if the information was deleted, it was not found, or if it did not apply.
 What “did not apply” had to be in one group, and so if my terms failed to capture what I needed to say, I had to reevaluate.